linuxgamerlife/lgl-keychron-helper/lgl-keychron-helper_projectplan.md

 - Lighting effect, colour, brightness, saturation, and speed controls.
 - DPI/sensitivity stage configuration.
 - Polling rate configuration, including 8K operation.
-- Lift-off distance and other non-firmware controls exposed for the M7 8K.
+- Lift-off distance and other controls exposed for the M7 8K.
 - Configuration persistence on the mouse.
 - Site reload and application restart.
 - Graceful failure if USB is disconnected during an ordinary read or setting change.

-Firmware functionality should be treated as unsupported during this milestone.
-If Launcher exposes firmware controls, the app should block them or display an explicit unsupported warning until a separate safety and recovery design has been completed.

-Exit criterion: detection, button remapping, macros, lighting, and all non-firmware M7 8K configuration controls work reliably.
+Exit criterion: detection, button remapping, macros, lighting, and all M7 8K configuration controls work reliably.

 ### Phase 5 — Advanced diagnostics